 If Maria takes a liking to a particular mortal man who wanders into her land, she would take him to be her husband and bring him into her home.
 He would then spend his remaining days in matrimonial bliss in the fairy realm, lost and unable to return to his real human family forever.

-Another superstition says that if one takes anything home from the mountain without asking for permission from Maria Makiling, they risk angering her and would get lost or be beset by insects and thorn pricks.
+Another superstition says that if one takes anything from the mountain without asking for permission from Maria Makiling, they risk angering her.
+They get lost or beset by insects and thorn pricks.

 The only solution is to leave them behind and to turn one's clothing inside out to prove that they are not hiding anything from her.